-It's not common knowledge, but China is the global leader of pea importation, hitting yearly volumes above 1,000,000 metric tons annually.
+It's not common knowledge, but China is the global leader of pea importation, hitting volumes above 1,000,000 metric tons annually.

 The majority of the peas imported come from Canada and the United States.
 It is next to impossible to find a pea protein powder for sale in the United States that isn't manufactured in mainland china and therefore exposed to all the manufacturing food risks endemic to the country.

 Pairing the typical quality assurance and control lapses associated with overseas production of this scale with the Dietary Health Supplementation Education (DHESA) Act makes pea protein in the U.S. one of the most dangerous protein tubs on the shelf.
 Heavy metals & cross-contamination are two genuine concerns one should research before subscribing to pea protein brands.

 Professional Tip - California does an excellent job of making public supplement brand violations of Proposition 65 (heavy metals).
 Simply "Google" the brand name and search for warning letters as a quick and easy check for that warm and fuzzy feeling.

 The current DHSEA laws in the United States do not force brands to disclose the processing origins; as a result, these companies make statements such as "100% Split Yellow Pea Protein Grown in the U.S.A. or Canada", or "Pea Protein from U.S. and Canada Farms".
 Although probably true, the sources of critical risk exist between the farm and the plastic tub the final product is housed in.